Version2beta/talks/idiomatic_erlang_in_42_minutes/idiomatic_erlang.md

 You can see the difference when I try to tell Erlang that 'A' isn't equal to one anymore, now it's equal to two.
 Erlang will politely inform me that I'm wrong, that Erlang already knows what 'A' is equal to, and it's not two.

 Note the way that Erlang talks about this.
+"No **match** on right hand side value 2."
 It's not an assignment, it's a match.
 Erlang is looking at the two sides of my equals sign and trying to see how they match.
 In this case, they don't, so Erlang gives an exception.

 [ slide